techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-video-files-on-asus-rog-phone-7-ultimate-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the phone's internal and external memory, and then recover your needed files on Asus ROG Phone 7 Ultimate selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Asus ROG Phone 7 Ultimate, including video, contacts, messages, photos, documents, music, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
     </p>
 </div>
 </div>